johnshearing/PrivateKeyVault/README.md

 * Raspberry pi 2 board
 * Official raspberry pi 7 inch touchscreen
 * Official raspberry pi camera
-* 16 GB micro SD card
+* (Qty 3) 16 GB micro SD cards
+  * Two of these cards are for backups.
+  * Do not fail to make backups.
+  * Get a high quality cards
 * Ethernet cable
 * WiFi dongle for USB port
 * 32Mb thumbdrive